Financial Benchmarking Best Practices for Small Businesses

 Getting Consensus

-Any change you’ll be implementing will have an organization-wide impact whether directly or indirectly.
-Hence, making it important to get the consensus of the target audience i.e. employees and management for the need to implement changes.
-This step involves you to do just that and communicate not just the need but also the potential outcome of enforcing the changes.
+Any change you’ll be implementing will have an organization-wide impact, whether directly or indirectly.
+Hence, it is important to get the consensus of the target audience, i.e., employees and management, for the need to implement changes.
+This step involves you doing just that and communicating the need and the potential outcome of enforcing the changes.

-Having all the employees and management onboard and on the same page will make the implementation much easier.
-No one will be left confused with the approaching changes being made to processes.
+Having all the employees and management on board and on the same page will make the implementation much easier.
+No one will be left confused about the changes being made to processes.
 Seeking everyone’s consensus will create a sense of accountability in the organization, encouraging everyone to carry out the necessary changes.

 Implementing Changes and Monitoring Progress

 Once you’ve set an actionable plan, have consensus on the changes, and everyone is empowered to carry them out, all that’s left is implementation.
-The management and the employees now need to execute the changes approved.
-This includes establishing timelines and making sure that everything is undertaken within the typical planning cycle your company already has.
+Management and employees now need to execute the approved changes.
+This includes establishing timelines and ensuring that everything is undertaken within your company’s typical planning cycle.

-While the changes might take time to present the anticipated results.
-There is still the need to ensure that you can chart the implementation and its progress accurately.
+While the changes might take time to present the anticipated results, you still need to ensure that you can chart the implementation and its progress accurately.
 Besides the timelines, control charts that record the measurements of the control factors should be prepared.
 They will allow you to track and monitor the changes and results.

-If you are able to correctly implement this step, you’ll be able to track the results and based on that, retain or accept elements of the changes that were successful and reject the ones that weren’t.
+If you correctly implement this step, you’ll be able to track the results and, based on that, retain or accept elements of the changes that were successful and reject the ones that weren’t.

 Revisiting the Benchmarks

-As you are well aware that in this fast-moving and rapidly globalizing market, nothing is constant.
-There are new developments that are constantly being added to the market.
-In order to always remain cutting-edge and make further improvements, one needs to revisit and recalibrate their benchmarks.
+As you know, nothing is constant in this fast-moving and rapidly globalizing market.
+New developments are constantly added to it.
+To remain cutting-edge and make further improvements, one needs to revisit and recalibrate one’s financial benchmarking.

-In the end, your organization’s commitment to working on making continuous improvements or not depends on the success of benchmarking.
-To sustain market leadership and have elevated performance, it’s necessary to include benchmarking as a permanent part of the company’s culture.
-Along with that, the realization that benchmarking will often only be temporary is also important.
+Ultimately, your organization’s commitment to improvements depends on the success of financial benchmarking.
+To sustain market leadership and have elevated performance, it’s necessary to include financial benchmarking as a permanent part of the company’s culture.
+Along with that, the realization that financial benchmarking will often only be temporary is also important.

 Bonus Tip – Start Early On

-When it comes to getting the most out of your benchmarking practices, starting early is conducive for improved performance.
+When it comes to getting the most out of your financial benchmarking practices, starting early is conducive to improving financial performance.
 And no matter how cliché it might sound to say this, it’s never too early to start benchmarking.
 By doing so, you’ll have clear directions to spark positive changes in your organization and stay ahead of the competition.

-While all kinds of businesses can benefit from benchmarking, e-commerce businesses need to pay closer attention.
-The industry as a whole along with its sub-categories is subject to changes daily.
+While all kinds of businesses can benefit from financial benchmarking, e-commerce businesses need to pay closer attention.
+The industry as a whole, along with its sub-categories, is subject to changes daily.
 In order to garner success for your business, you need to stay ahead in the benchmarking game.

 Our comprehensive guide on how to use KPIs to benchmark your business for success teaches you how to do that.
 You can find it here for free.
 Give it a thorough read to leverage your brand to grow and scale its business.